amc5dg/Run-Faster/README.md

   switchpoint = DiscreteUniform('switchpoint',lower=0, upper=attempts)
 ```

-Here we specify a distribution for his/her split times.
-Since the times they can run is mostly likely normally distributed .
-However; since life happens when we are out running (like seeing a friend out and about and stopping to have a chat but forgetting that you're on the clock), there is a high likelihood that outliers may occur.
+Here we specify a prior distribution for his/her split times.
+Here we assume that the runner's lap times are normally distributed.
+However; since life happens when we are out running: like seeing a friend out and about and stopping to have a chat but forgetting we're on the clock, there is a high likelihood that outliers may occur.
 So we fit the model with a Student T distribution instead to account for this:

 ```python
 with runner_model: